telerik/blazor-docs/getting-started/repl.md

 # Telerik REPL for Blazor

-<a href = "https://telerik.com/blazor-ui/repl/getting-started" target = "_blank"> Progress Telerik REPL for Blazor </a> is innovative web-based application that allows you to write, compile, execute and share your rich UI Blazor components.
-You can write your code directly in the integrated editor and it in the browser security sandbox without any communication with a server.
+<a href = "https://telerik.com/blazor-ui/repl/getting-started" target = "_blank"> Progress Telerik REPL for Blazor </a> is innovative web-based application that allows you to write, compile, execute and share your rich Blazor UI components.
+You can write your code directly in the integrated editor and execute it in the browser security sandbox without any communication with a server.
 The code is compiled on top of Web Assembly which delivers near to native performance.
 With Telerik REPL for Blazor you can also easily edit, save and share your code.

 In this article: